Clashes erupt on Greece-Turkey border as migrants seek entry

 “The people are being used by President Erdogan as a political football, as weapons and as instruments of pressure on the European Union,” Austrian Chancellor Sebastian Kurz said Tuesday.

-Suzan Fraser in Ankara, Turkey, and Elena Becatoros in Athens, contributed to this report.
+Fraser reported from Ankara, Turkey.
+Elena Becatoros in Athens and Karel Janicek in Prague contributed to this report.